Mghendi-Pato/zerakisales/README.md

 3. Refactor code and better hosting

--NB/ You may encounter delays in data loading due to hosting data on different remote services.
+<code style="color :RED">-NB/ You may encounter delays in data loading due to hosting data on different remote services.</code>